 News Channels and related content aggregators

-In News workflows the time available for retrieval of the required media from Archival Storage is hardly few minutes.
+In News workflows, the time available for retrieval of the required media from Archival Storage is hardly a few minutes.
 The time to air a relevant clip can make or break a story.
-Under such scenarios where speed is the main criterion – Hard disk based storage is still the king.
-While hard disk based storages can easily scale to GBps of throughput easily, the alternatives are limited by their throughput capacity.
+Under such scenarios where speed is the main criterion – Hard disk-based storage is still the king.
+While hard disk-based storages can easily scale to GBps of throughput easily, the alternatives are limited by their throughput capacity.

 When you need Speed: Hard-disk delivers

-However even with the best raid techniques reliability of hard disks has been a concern, hence a proper backup solution for Hard-disks has to be in place.
+However, even with the best raid techniques reliability of hard disks has been a concern, hence a proper backup solution for Hard-disks has to be in place.
 LTO and ODA both are good backup media solutions for news workflow.
 ODA can be faster for small media files due to its faster seek times.
-But for bigger files there is nothing much to choose between the two in terms of speed.
+But for larger files, there is nothing much to choose between the two in terms of speed.

 The retrieval time for media in non-News environments such as Entertainment Channels is quite relaxed.
 Throughputs and speed is not a priority.
 The file sizes are usually huge and generally multiple copies of media will be stored.
-Cost effectiveness of storage plays a critical role here.
-LTO has been the most cost effective storage solution and with LTO7 which gives uncompressed capacity of 6TB per tape, it will be the most cost effective Storage for the next couple of years.
-LTO isn’t without niggles, data migration to new LTO tapes every few years is a definite annoyance but the cost effectiveness it provides for large amount of data is difficult to ignore.
+The cost-effectiveness of storage plays a critical role here.
+LTO has been the most cost-effective storage solution and with LTO7 which gives an uncompressed capacity of 6TB per tape, it will be the most cost-effective Storage for the next couple of years.
+LTO isn’t without niggles, data migration to new LTO tapes every few years is a definite annoyance but the cost-effectiveness it provides for a large amount of data is difficult to ignore.

 Production houses and Long term archival

 Optical Disc Archival from Sony trumps others in the long term storage department.
 It promises data retention of up to 50 years and also promises superior performance against data corruption due to water and dust particles.
-Currently it’s the most logical solution for long term archival.
-However as on date Sony is the only manufacturer of ODA and the technology is pretty proprietary.
-If remigration problem of LTO isn’t an issue, LTO still is a very good alternative for long term storage.
+Currently, it’s the most logical solution for long term archival.
+However, as on date, Sony is the only manufacturer of ODA and the technology is pretty proprietary.
+If the remigration problem of LTO isn’t an issue, LTO still is a very good alternative for long term storage.

 Disaster Recovery Solution

-Across different media verticals Disaster recovery setups are critical from the business continuity point of view.
+Across different media verticals, disaster recovery setups are critical from the business continuity point of view.
 A proper disaster recovery archival solution should be ideally in a different geographical location.
-But the costs associated with such a system is prohibitive in majority of cases.
-Cloud storage is tailor made for such requirement.
+But the costs associated with such a system is prohibitive in the majority of cases.
+Cloud storage is tailor-made for such a requirement.
 A good cloud storage solution by default comes with its own DR sites with very high availability.
 Unless the data is highly confidential and you do not believe in the advanced security systems cloud Storages provides Cloud is the most suitable Disaster Management Storage.